Shropshire

 The farm is home to the Lea family who were also our hosts in 2018.
 There have been some fairly big, and quite small, but important changes that Mark has made to the farm system and to his farm business in the intervening years.

-We are delighted to be returning and give Mark space to update you all on the Green Acres story.
+We are delighted to be returning for Mark space to update you all on the Green Acres story.

 Focusing on a whole system mixed farming approach we’ll show you round a successful sheep and arable farm that has a range of really exciting enterprises including agroforestry, living mulch and a diverse collection of different milling wheats from some of the oldest to some of the most modern varieties available.